francescosacco/HardwareLibrary/README.md

 # HardwareLibrary
 Hardware Libraries for Altium.

+* 2018-03-13 - Add DO-41 and Test Point at Basic library.
+  * Add DO-41 footprint with 3D model at Basic library.
+  * Add Test Point at Basic library.

 * 2018-03-09 - Add 4527 at Keystone Electronics Corp.
-  * Add 4527 (5mm PC FUSE HOLDER) ar Keystone Electronics Corp.
+  * Add 4527 (5mm PC FUSE HOLDER) at Keystone Electronics Corp.

 * 2018-03-06 - Fix 5569380-1 from TE Connectivity.
   * Fix Silk over Solder Mask from 5569380-1 at TE Connectivity.